jeremyButtler/bioTools/README.md

     - splits reads in a sam file by reference
     - has some support for identifying refseq accession numbers belonging to the same assembly
+  - demux (side program):
+    - extracts amplicons using primer sequences from reads or genomes
+    - I think Artic has a pipeline to do this as well
   - filtsam (freezeTB):
     - filter sam files by flag, length, median/mean q-scores, and coordinates